venkat123reddy/Farm_Fresh/README.md

 # Farm_Fresh.
 App

 ## Mobile App connects farmers directly to vendor
-• It enables farmers to identify their demand for their crop, and offers opportunities to get direct access to the global market by eliminating the long chain of middleman
+- [x] It enables farmers to identify their demand for their crop, and offers opportunities to get direct access to the global market by eliminating the long chain of middleman
-• The app maximizes the profits for farmers and uplifting of food standards for consumers.
+- [x] The app maximizes the profits for farmers and uplifting of food standards for consumers.

 ### Tech Stack